 CHRISTOPHER M. WHITE (Ph.D., Kansas), is a professor of Latin American history.
 He teaches courses on Latin America, the developing world, and U.S. foreign relations and he is the author of Creating a Third World: Mexico, Cuba, and the United States during the Castro Era (New Mexico, 2007), as well as The History of El Salvador (Greenwood, 2008) and A Global History of the Developing World (Routledge, 2013).

 KAT WILLIAMS (Ph.D., Kentucky) is a professor of American history.
 Her areas of specialization include U.S. women’s history and the history of sport.
 She is the author of several articles including “Women’s Baseball and Beyond: Life After the All-American Girls Professional Baseball League.”
-Her book, Life After the League: The Real Impact of Playing in the All-American Girls Professional Baseball League, is near completion.Office: Harris Hall 107
+Her book, The All-American Girls After the AAGPBL: How Playing Pro Ball Shaped Their Lives, is recently published.

 MICHAEL E. WOODS (Ph.D., South Carolina) is an associate professor of history specializing in the 19th-century United States.
 His research and teaching interests include U.S. political and cultural history, the Civil War and Reconstruction, the U.S. South, the history of emotions, and the comparative history of slavery.
 He has published articles in the Journal of American History and the Journal of Social History, and is the author of Emotion and Sectional Conflict in the Antebellum United States (Cambridge University Press, 2014) and of Bleeding Kansas: Slavery, Sectionalism, and Civil War on the Missouri-Kansas Border (Routledge, 2016).